World shares steady, U.S. yields hover near lows ahead of fresh data

 "The spread of the more infectious Delta variant is the key emerging threat for the time being, with COVID-19 cases on the rise again at the global level and in most of the G7 economies," Deutsche Bank analyst Craig Nicol said in a note to clients.

-MSCI's broadest gauge of global shares (.MIWD00000PUS) was flat in early European trading, broadly unchanged on the week, buoyed by early gains across most European markets, with Britain's FTSE 100 (.FTSE) up 0.6%.
+MSCI's broadest gauge of global shares (.MIWD00000PUS) was flat in European trading, broadly unchanged on the week, buoyed by early gains across most European markets, with Britain's FTSE 100 (.FTSE) up 0.4%.

-That helped counter overnight weakness in Asia where MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) lost 0.4%, weighed down by a 0.8% drop each in China's blue-chip index (.CSI300) and Taiwanese shares (.TWII).
+That helped counter overnight weakness in Asia where MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) lost 0.4%, weighed down by a 1.1% drop in China's blue-chip index (.CSI300) and a 0.8% fall for Taiwanese shares (.TWII).

 The Asian weakness was in large part driven by lacklustre earnings from TSMC (2330.TW), Asia's biggest firm by market capitalisation outside China, which saw its shares fall almost 4%. read more